 Marine Conservation and Reef Research in Queensland

-Experience the beauty of Townsville and Magnetic Island in Tropical North Queensland on this 2-week, hands-on Marine Conservation program.
+Experience the beauty of Townsville, Orpheus Island and Magnetic Island in Tropical North Queensland on this 2-week transformative and hands-on Marine Conservation program.

 Get ready to help implement innovative solutions to environmental challenges facing tropical marine ecosystems and the people who love and depend upon them!
 CISaustralia has partnered with a local organisation that brings 40 years of experience at the leading edge of coral reef science, management and policy to secure a more sustainable future in coral reef regions all over the world.